-Marcus suggests that an ethnography that constructs the relations of the epistemic counterpart has the capacity to afford insights into the nuanced practices active in its context, arguing that:
+Marcus suggests that an ethnography that constructs the relations of the epistemic counterpart has the capacity to afford insights into the nuanced practices active in its context, odds with what had preceded it.

 This work...is largely about forging spaces, sites, and even objects that facilitate alternative thinking by subjects who are deeply complicit with and implicated in powerful institutional processes in times of heightened consciousness of great social transformations (Marcus 2000 p.
 5)